top of page

 According to Preqin’s Private Markets in 2030 report (October 2025), global alternative assets under management (AUM) are projected to reach $32 trillion by 2030.1 This isn’t just an institutional trend; it represents a structural shift.
 Preqin highlights the private wealth channel—encompassing accredited investors, high-net-worth individuals, and family offices—as a key driver expected to increase its share of capital sourcing significantly.1

-Cross-industry estimates from Bain & Company suggest that the global private-wealth channel represents $8 trillion to $12 trillion of untapped household capital that could be deployed into alternative investments over the coming decade.2 As noted by PwC, high-net-worth individual (HNWI) investors are increasingly demanding highly tailored portfolio management, estate and succession planning, and expanded access to private markets.3 Any way you slice it, individual capital is moving to the heart of global wealth creation.
+Cross-industry estimates from Bain & Company suggest that the global private-wealth channel represents $8 trillion to $12 trillion of untapped household capital that could be deployed into alternative investments over the coming decade.2 As noted by PwC, high-net-worth individual (HNWI) investors are increasingly demanding highly tailored portfolio management, estate and succession planning, and expanded access to private markets.3 Any way you slice it, private wealth is moving to the heart of global wealth creation.

 The 2025 Inflection Point: Alternatives Go Mainstream

-For U.S. investors, August 7, 2025 marked a definitive turning point when the Executive Order “Democratizing Access to Alternative Assets for 401(k) Investors” was signed.4 This directive broke down the final wall between individual savers and private markets by directing the Department of Labor to consider and propose clarifying guidance and potential fiduciary safe harbors that would enable plan sponsors to include private equity and private credit within defined-contribution plans.
+For U.S. investors, August 7, 2025 marked an important turning point when the Executive Order “Democratizing Access to Alternative Assets for 401(k) Investors” was signed.4 This directive broke down the final wall between individual savers and private markets by directing the Department of Labor to consider and propose clarifying guidance and potential fiduciary safe harbors that would enable plan sponsors to include private equity and private credit within defined-contribution plans.

 In response to evolving regulatory conditions and market demand, major alternative asset managers such as Blackstone and Blue Owl have accelerated product launches tailored for individual investors.
 Even Charles Schwab launched Schwab Alternative Investments Select, a dedicated platform allowing eligible high-net-worth retail clients to access alternative investments alongside traditional public securities.5